gabbian1/sap_ias_azure_function_integration/README.md

-# sap_ias_azure_function_integration
+# Azure functiom for integration with SAP Identity Authentication Services

-Azure function implementation for integrate with SAP IAS
+##